 “Wanna go to the park?!”

 If those are your dog’s favorite words, this article is for you.
-If you’ve never said those words to your dog but want to start, this article is also for you.
+If you’re about to become a dog parent for the first time and are about to start saying that phrase a lot, this article is also for you.
 The park can be a fun way for your pup to socialize and get some exercise — as long as you follow some basic dog park rules.
 We asked Robert Haussmann, certified dog trainer and co-founder of Dogboy NYC, for tips on how you and your pup can be the cool kids at the park and not that dog and that human.

-The best way to ensure that your dog has a good day at the park is not to go...until you’re ready.
-Turns out, there are a few things you should know and do before your pup makes their dog park debut.
+If you’re wondering how to introduce your dog to the dog park: The best way to ensure that your dog has a good time is to not to go...until you’re ready.
+Dog parks can be good for socialization, but there are a few things you should know and do before your pup makes their dog park debut.

 Does your dog like to chase but not wrestle?
 Wrestle but not chase?
 Casually sniff things while never getting too close to another living thing?
 Understanding your dog’s likes and dislikes will help you determine if the dog park is something they are likely to enjoy, plus make it easier to assess if your dog is having a good time once they’re there.

 Dogs tell us a lot through their body language — if we know what to look for.
 “Sometimes, the signs they give are obvious (growling, snapping, raising their hackles).
-Other times, they’re more subtle (lip licking, yawning, avoiding eye contact),” says Haussmann.
+Other times, they’re more subtle (lip licking, yawning, avoiding eye contact),” Haussmann says.
 “It’s important to understand what the different visual cues mean so you know if your dog is feeling defensive, overwhelmed, nervous, etc.”

 Your dog’s first experience with other dogs shouldn’t be at a crowded dog park.
 It’s best to ease them into social situations — especially when they’re puppies.
 Haussmann recommends one-on-one playdates and puppy socialization classes so puppies can learn how to interact before taking them to a park with adult dogs.